 As you finish chowing down on a tasty piece of fruit or veg, you may wonder about whether the seeds or core could be used again to grow your own plant from it.
 Well in many cases you can!
 Of course, some of the things we eat are not grown in the British climate, but some can be grown indoors or can be grown outside during the summer.
 Others may produce a plant that doesn’t produce fruit, or perhaps not the same fruit, because of how it’s been bred.
 You may have to do a little reading on the plant you choose, but it is loads of fun to take scraps that were headed for the bin and create a whole new plant from them.
 And, of course, if you do grow a productive plant then you can save lots of money down the road!

-You need to be patient when it comes to growing pips, it can take a long time to get right and then a long time for them to grow enough to start producing fruits.
+Do remember, patience is a virtue when it comes to growing pips.
+It can take some time to get right, and then a while for them to grow enough to start producing fruits.

 Collect pips and stones from fresh fruit and making sure you remove any flesh that is left on the stone.

 Prepare where you will put the plants.
 They grow much better in pots than anything else, and will need to be on a bright windowsill, in a warm room once they have germinated.
 They can go outside, or in a greenhouse, in the hotter summer months but will definitely need to be inside from around September to May.

 Avocado plants are great to grow and who can resist those delicious fruits.
 Because the stones are grown on top of a cup, this is a great way to show kids the way plants grow and develop as you can fully see the roots.